edsonbonfim/scroll_bars/scroll_app_bar/README.md

 So, why I should use this package?

-Because de default way don't works well in all cases.
+Because default way don't works well in all cases.
 For example, if you have page views and  list views inside of the pages.

 This package grant you more control and you can use this in more cases.
 Also, you can use this widget in a scaffold app bar, that turns your code more simple.

+**PLUS:**
+  * You can use a gradient background! 😊
+  * You can pin/unpin app bar

 ## Usage